Plan Your Savings

-- If you receive a bonus or pay rise, it's a good idea to use some or all of this extra money to start a savings account or add to one you already have.
+- If you receive a bonus or pay rise, it's a good idea to use some of this extra money to start a savings account or add to one you already have.

 - Set up a budget on your spending.